Can You Put CBD Oil in Tea?

 What's the Difference Between Full-Spectrum CBD Oil and CBD Isolate?

-A full-spectrum CBD oil contains a trace amount of cannabinoids, terpenes, THC, and other cannabis plant extracts.
+A full-spectrum CBD oil contains a trace amount of cannabinoids, terpenes, and other cannabis plant extracts.
 On the other hand, CBD isolate is CBD's pure form.

 You can add CBD oil to tea and customize the flavor using various kinds of teas, sweeteners, and other add-ons.
 Whether you prefer black or citrusy tea, you'll find that CBD oil goes well with every cup.
 Make sure to use quality CBD oil to get the most extract.